Henrique-Azank/rust-gRPC/README.md

 ```

 The proto compiler is invoked at build time on `.proto` files to generate code.
 Each generated class contains simple accessors for each field and methods to serialize and parse the whole structure to and from raw bytes.

+## Rust Implementation

+Following the previosly exposed theory behind RPC and gRPC, we can proceed with the definition of our RUST-based implementation

+We need to:
+- Define the application gRPC service
+- Define our application Method
+- Define our request and response types using protocol Buffers

+The service will provide:
+- An RPC method called **GetWeather** that the server will implement
+- The **Point** and **Weather** data structs that will be exchanged between the server and the client when **GetWeather** is called
+  - The client will provide a **Point** data struct in the request, and the client will respond with a **Weather** data struct.